 How Quickly Can I Get Disability Benefits for Esophageal Cancer?

-If you are applying for Social Security Disability benefits on the basis of esophageal cancer, you should be able to get approved quickly.
+If you’re applying for Social Security disability benefits because of esophageal cancer, you should be able to get approved quickly.
+Barrett’s esophagus may be another story.

 Esophageal cancer is cancer of the esophagus, which most often occurs in the lower portion of the tube that connects the throat to the stomach.
 The two main types of esophageal cancer are adenocarcinoma and squamous cell carcinoma.
-Both qualify for disability benefits through Social Security.
+Both qualify for disability benefits through the Social Security Administration (SSA).

 Symptoms of Esophageal Cancer